cybearl/cypack/README.md

 #### Cybearl General API System
 - `getCGASStatus`: Returns the current status of the application, or the application marker only if specified, in the Cybearl General API System (CGAS) format.
+- `fallbackCGASStatus`: The fallback CGAS status, used when the CGAS API is not available.

 #### URLs utilities
 Contains utilities to manipulate URLs.